Lunar Eclipse Daphne

 A superb garden shrub featuring extremely fragrant light pink to white flowers in spring and interesting variegated foliage; the fragrance is intoxicating; very finicky plant, needing light shade and well-drained soil; never move once established

 Lunar Eclipse Daphne features showy clusters of fragrant shell pink tubular flowers with white overtones at the ends of the branches in mid spring, which emerge from distinctive pink flower buds.
-It has attractive buttery yellow foliage edged in green throughout the season.
+It has attractive buttery yellow foliage edged in green.
 The narrow leaves are highly ornamental but do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Lunar Eclipse Daphne is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and should never be pruned except to remove any dieback, as it tends not to take pruning well.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;